mbrownnycnyc/cka/cka.md

 ip -4 address flush label $dev ip addr add $ifaddr/24 broadcast $localsubnet.255 dev $dev ip route add 0.0.0.0/0 via $gateway dev $dev
-#tshoot with `ip route` and `cat /proc/net/arp`

 '@
 ```

-4. create a wsl.conf template to be placed in `/etc/wsl.conf` on the VMs
+3. create a wsl.conf template to be placed in `/etc/wsl.conf` on the VMs (note that the automatic execution of boot command will work on Windows 11 or server 2022)

 ```
 # refer to the following for more info: https://docs.microsoft.com/en-us/windows/wsl/wsl-config#wsl-2-settings